-BEHAVIOR/OFFENSE First Offense Second Offense Third Offense ------------------ --------------- ---------------- ---------------
+BEHAVIOR/OFFENSE First Offense Second Offense Third Offense ------------------ --------------- ----------------------- ----------------------

+Alcohol, Drugs, Narcotics Medication or Medicine ( cumulative behavior i.e., infractions are cumulative over the student's tenure at MOVA)

+- A. Non-prescription medicine, i.e.,

+Tylenol, etc. must be administered

+by the parent/guardian, prior to

+attending any MOVA event.

+Nonprescription medication will not

+be administered by MOVA staff.

+Students are not allowed to possess

+non-prescription mediation.

-Alcohol, Drugs, Narcotics Medication or Medicine ( cumulative behavior i.e., infractions are cumulative over the student's tenure at MOVA) A. Non-prescription medicine, i.e., Tylenol, etc. must be administered by the parent/guardian, prior to attending any MOVA event.
-Nonprescription medication will not be administered by MOVA staff.
-Students are not allowed to possess non-prescription mediation.
-B. Possession, use, or being under the influence of unauthorized alcohol, drugs (including prescription drugs), narcotics, medication or medicine, substances purporting to be the same (imitation controlled substances), unauthorized inhalants, and /or related paraphernalia by any student while such student at a school event (online or in person).
+- B. Possession, use, or being under the influence of unauthorized alcohol, drugs (including prescription drugs), narcotics, medication or medicine, substances purporting to be the same (imitation controlled substances), unauthorized inhalants, and /or related paraphernalia by any student while such student at a school event (online or in person).

 Medication shall be delivered to the school designee for in person events, together with written dosage instructions from a doctor.

 Policy 2870 - (A parent or guardian or other responsible party designated by the parent/guardian will deliver all medication to be administered at school to the school nurse or designee.
 All medication, prescription or over the counter, must be in pharmacy or manufacturer labeled container.)

-C. The sale, transfer, or distribution of unauthorized alcohol, drugs (including prescription drugs), narcotics, medication or medicine, substances purporting to be the same (imitation controlled substances), unauthorized inhalants and or related paraphernalia is the act of transferring such substance from one Non-prescription drugs A. Up to 3 days in school suspension A+ PROBATION Alcohol, Drugs, Narcotics 10 days of out of school suspension with recommendation to the Executive Director for 45 additional days of suspension.
+C. The sale, transfer, or distribution of unauthorized alcohol, drugs (including prescription drugs), narcotics, medication or medicine, substances purporting to be the same (imitation controlled substances), unauthorized inhalants and or related paraphernalia is the act of transferring such substance from one person to another by any student while such student attends a school function, either online or in person.

+Non-prescription drugs A. Up to 3 days in school suspension

+A+ PROBATION

+Alcohol, Drugs, Narcotics 10 days of out of school suspension with recommendation to the Executive Director for 45 additional days of suspension.
 Notification to law enforcement.
 Notification to law enforcement.
 Safe Schools Report will be filed.

+Sale and Distribution 10

+days out of school

+suspension with

+recommendation to the

+Executive Director for an

+additional 170 days or

+expulsion.
+Notification to law

+enforcement.
+Safe

+Schools Report will be filed.

+A+ DISMISSAL

-A+ DISMISSAL Sale and Distribution 10 days out of school suspension with recommendation to the Executive Director for an additional 170 days or expulsion.
+- A. Up to 5 days in school suspension.
+A+DISMISSAL - B. 10 days of out of school suspension with recommendation to the Executive Director for an additional 170 days or expulsion.
 Notification to law enforcement.
 Safe Schools Report will be filed.

-A+ DISMISSAL A. Up to 5 days in school suspension.
-A+ DISMISSAL B. 10 days of out of school suspension with recommendation to the Executive Director for an additional 170 days or expulsion.
+Up to 5 days out of school suspension A+ DISMISSAL

+10 days of out of school suspension with recommendation to the Executive Director for an additional 360 days or expulsion.
 Notification to law enforcement.
+Safe Schools Report will be filed.

+Arson (cumulative behavior) - Intentionally causing or attempting to cause a fire or explosion.
+See Grandview Policy 2654.

-Safe Schools Report will be file suspension A+ DISMISSAL 10 days of out of school suspension with recommendation to the Executive Director for an additional 360 days or expulsion.
+10 days out of school suspension with recommendation to the Executive Director for an additional 170 days or expulsion.
 Notification to law enforcement.
-Safe 10 days out of school suspension additional 170 days or expulsion
+A+ DISMISSAL